 During the first portion of the annual visit one of our technicians will have some routine questions for you with the objective of obtaining a complete, up to date history.
 They’ll ask you about diet, energy level, bowel and bladder habits, behaviour and anything that is concerning you.
 This history is an essential tool for our vets to identify potential or existing health problems.
 Our vet will then perform a complete physical examination of your pet, looking for those subtle clues that may indicate concern but could otherwise go unnoticed.

 The annual examination is also an opportunity to ensure that your pet is up to date on their preventive vaccines.
 Vaccines are an essential component of a complete preventive health program, since they protect our pets from the most common viral and bacterial diseases that can be picked up during their daily activities.

 In the past, vaccines were given once per year; however new studies have shown that certain vaccines are actually effective in cats and dogs for longer periods of time.
 At Roncy Village, we believe in “extended duration” vaccine protocols – which means less frequent vaccinations for your pet – while still keeping them completely protected.
-As a result, we give your pet each of their core vaccines (see list below) only once every 3 years.
+As a result, once pets have graduated to their “adult” vaccines, we give many of their core vaccines only once every 3 years.